0x4447-office/0x4447_webpage_documentation/docs/rsyslog/1.3.0/README.md

 ## User Management

-Since the idea of our product is to allow others to have easy access to remote servers logs, we made a custom group called `rsyslog`.
-This way you can create new users that when attached to this group will have only access to the remote logs.
+To allow other team members to access the logs from remote servers throuh our product, we created a special user group called `rsyslog` that has access only to the remote logs.

 Bellow you can find a reminder how to manage password users under Linux.